FreshPrinceofProgramming/freshprinceofprogramming.github.io/_posts/2021-2-13-What-Is-Ransomware?.md

 There's a lot to unpack from the above screenshot.
 It claims you can get your files back if you **pay a certain amount in bitcoin**.
 It also claims the pay amount will raise after a certain amount of days, and after 7 days your files will be gone/unaccessible permanently.
 This sounds eerily like a normal kidnapping scenario.
 Much like a kidnapper would demand ransom for the person they just kidnapped, we can see the similiarties in how a hacker may do the exact same thing but with someone's computer files.
 So how does ransomware work?

-We can break down ransomware by addressing its main component, encryption.
+We can break down ransomware by first addressing its main component, encryption.
 If you want to learn more about encryption, check out my ["What is Encryption"](https://freshprinceofhacking.github.io/what%20the%20hack/What-Is-Encryption/) article.
+Essentially, this is the hacker's way to control the entire situation.
+If they are able to encrypt your files, only they(presumably) would have the key to unlock them.
+Towards the end of my encryption article, I hinted that this is the main crux of encryption.
+When implemented correctly it works very well, which may have negative implications for people that need to access that information.